thewoodfish/Tic-Tac-Toe/readME.md

 ## Contract

-SamaritanDB heavily utilizes the Ink! smart contract.
+SamaritanDB heavily utilizes the ink! smart contract.
 In Tic-Tac-Toe, the contract is referenced in specific instances:

 1. **Generate DID**: User Decentralized Identifiers (DIDs) and private keys are generated, creating a user account on-chain.
-A transaction is submitted to the Ink! contract to mutate storage.
+A transaction is submitted to the ink! contract to mutate storage.

 ```js
 // JavaScript Code